 The group recognised a deferred tax asset, primarily relating to historical and current year tax losses.
-The recoverability of this deferred tax asset is dependent on the generation of sufficient future taxable income to utilize those tax losses.
+The recoverability of this deferred tax asset is dependent on the generation of sufficient future taxable income to utilise those tax losses.
 Covid-19 has increased the uncertainty in determining certain key assumptions underlying this assessment.
 The key assumption subject to this increased uncertainty include future revenue depended on tourist travels and the Covid-19 situation worldwide.
+Refer to note 11 for further details on deferred taxation.